Skip to navigation Skip to content

 If required, offer the services of a social worker.

 Towards the end of the bereavement period an MFU will auto-create to check if the customer has any entitlement to another income support payment.
-A Q134 letter must be sent to notify the customer their CP will cancel.
+A Q134 letter must be sent to notify the customer their CP will cancel, and they need to claim another payment if they still require income support.
+See Creating a Q134 letter.

 Before finalising the Q134, check if the carer will be eligible for CP (XWP) at the end of the bereavement period: